melisgl/journal/README.md

 [continuation]: https://en.wikipedia.org/wiki/Continuation

-In contrast, the Journal library does not favour certain styles of control flow, and only requires that non-determinism is packaged up in `REPLAYED`, which allows it to reconstruct the state of the program from the recorded events at any point during its execution and resume from there.
+In contrast, the Journal library does not favour certain styles of control flow and only requires that non-determinism is packaged up in `REPLAYED`, which allows it to reconstruct the state of the program from the recorded events at any point during its execution and resume from there.